Featured post

 Chicken Roll - Kolkata Street Food

-Chicken-Egg Roll is a very popular street snack of Kolkata and is equally enjoyed by young and old alike.
+Chicken Egg Roll is a very popular street snack of Kolkata and is equally enjoyed by young and old alike.
 It is a very common sight on every street corner to see people relishing it with much enthusiasm.
 Just one is enough to satiate your appetite.

 Mutton Roll and Fish Roll are equally popular with the masses.
 This is a perfect lunch box meal too.
 Here I tried to recreate this delicacy in my kitchen for breakfast with my own twist.